 Richard Boone awaits the rope

 John Agar (left) first appeared in Westerns for John Ford in Fort Apache in 1948, with his wife Shirley Temple, and returned in She Wore a Yellow Ribbon the year after.
-So it as a five-star Western debut.
+So it was a five-star Western debut.
 After that he was rather miscast as one of Kirk Douglas’s deputies in Along the Great Divide in 1951 and had secondary roles in a Republic Rod Cameron picture, Woman of the North Country, in ‘52 and an independent B-movie, The Lonesome Trail, in ’55.
 So he had some background in the genre.
-Star in the Dust, a reasonably well budgeted Technicolor offering from Universal, was his first Western as lead.
+Star in the Dust, a reasonably well-budgeted Technicolor offering from Universal, was his first Western as lead.
 He was OK, I guess.